On or around 05/28/2019 (Ongoing date of last review)

 The Complaint alleges that throughout the Class Period, Defendants made materially false and misleading statements regarding the Company’s business, operational and compliance policies.
 Specifically, Defendants made false and/or misleading statements and/or failed to disclose that: (i) Gridsum lacked effective internal control over financial reporting; (ii) consequently, Gridsum’s financial statements were inaccurate and misleading, and did not fairly present, in all material respects, the financial condition and results of operations of the Company; and (iii) as a result of the foregoing, Gridsum’s public statements were materially false and misleading at all relevant times.

 On September 17, 2018, the Court issued an Order consolidating cases and appointing Lead Plaintiff and Counsel.
 Lead Plaintiff filed an amended Complaint on December 4.
+On March 1, 2019, Lead Plaintiff filed a second amended Complaint.

 Company & Securities Information